 Who can be a Care 4 Kids child care provider?

 Families choose the child care provider they want for their children.
-Care 4 Kids can help pay for care arrangements that meet the CT Department of Public Health licensing requirements.
+Care 4 Kids can help pay for care arrangements that meet the CT Office of Early Childhood (OEC) licensing requirements.
 For example:

 - Licensed Day Care Centers, Group Day Care Homes and Family Day Care Homes

 - Public or private school before and after school programs which are administered by the school